luiscape/cap_appeals/README.md

 - `ZIP:` A zip package with the collection of all *PDF* files found on UNOCHA's CAP website.
 Available [here](https://ds-ec2.scraperwiki.com/3grrlc8/pchhes1jjv0k8fi/http/all_appeal_documents.zip).

+- `TXT:` A zip file with all the PDF documents converted to TXT files.
+This file makes it easier to extract the corpus of text and perform text mining activities.
+The file can be downloaded [here](https://ds-ec2.scraperwiki.com/3grrlc8/pchhes1jjv0k8fi/http/All_Documents_in_TXT.zip).

 Those files are generated everyday in a [ScraperWiki](http://www.scraperwiki.com) instance.
 They are created at around midnight UTC.
 Make sure to download the most up-to-date file *before* you start working.